synthetism/unit/README.md

 // Credential learns signing
 credential.learn([signer.teach()])

-// Credential can sign now, using Key inherited capability credential.execute('sign'); // or add credential.sign() method with capabilities check "Half-native"
+// Credential can sign now, using Signer inherited capability, no private key exposed credential.execute('sign'); // or add credential.sign() method with capability check = "Half-Native" method

 // Vaults that protects identity const vault = await VaultUnit.create(identity);

-// Vault learns how to issue Verifiable Credentials and also sign with Key capability. vault.learn(credential.teach())
+// Vault learns how to issue Verifiable Credentials and also sign with Signer capability. vault.learn(credential.teach())

 // Vault can issue VC and sign, all without knowing private key.
 await vault.execute('issueVC',claims);

-and

-const vc = await vault.verifyVc(vcId) // Vault knows Credential capabilities, will use Signer.verify to verify, 0 injections needed.
+// Vault knows Credential capabilities, will use Signer.verify to verify, 0 injections needed. const vc = await vault.verifyVc(vcId)

 ```

 *Each line: a conscious entity.
 Each component: self-aware.
 Each system: alive.*

 **Welcome to conscious software architecture.
-Welcome to the Synet.**
+Welcome to Synet.**

 ---